backstage/backstage/.changeset/metal-hornets-drum.md

 '@backstage/plugin-auth-backend-module-pinniped-provider': patch
 ---

-Introduced PinnipedStrategyCache to act as a metadata cache for the PinnipedAuthenticator.
+Introduced metadata cache for the `pinniped` provider.